quran-web3/quran-web3/README.md

 </div>

 ## Project Progress
 *  quran-web3.nft v2 is in progress.
-Added verse bookmark features, recitation for each verse and translation into 10 languages ​​(English, Chinese, Hindi, Spanish, French, Bengali, Portuguese, Russian, German and Japanese.)
+Added verse bookmark features, recitation for each verse and translation into 11 languages ​​(English, Chinese, Hindi, Spanish, French, Bengali, Portuguese, Russian, German, Japanese and Korean.)
 *  <a href="https://github.com/quran-web3/quran-web3.nft/projects">More Progress Info</a>

 ## Getting started